Creating a Paperless HRSS Environment

 - 2016 – Bringing Focus to Archived Hardcopy Documents

-Carrying out an initiative of this magnitude required strong executive support, including business case approval at the Executive Committee level, alignment with HR governance, frequent meetings with regional business leaders, and executive support to mandate use where possible, such as with the paycard and employee portal.
+Carrying out an initiative of this magnitude required strong executive support, including business case approval at the Executive Committee level, alignment with HR governance, frequent meetings with regional business leaders, and executive support to mandate use where possible, such as with the payment card and employee portal.
 Also critical to the success of this project was focused interaction with HR partners in the business units, the ability to review communication in advance, the use of cross-functional teams, which included representation by key users and managers at the business units, as well as the Labor Relations organization.

 The feature company then shared specific details about their employee portal and case management system, along with information about their next areas of focus, which are expanded capabilities in both Manager Self-Service (MSS) and Employee Self-Service (ESS).
 This information is available to Peeriosity members in the PeercastTM Results section of the member website, along with a recording of the entire presentation.

 Looking at some related research generated using Peeriosity’s iPollingTM technology, this poll focused on reducing paperwork specifically in the Payroll area.
 The first question focused on the current position of companies as it related to reducing paperwork in the Payroll process, with 66% indicating that they have either made great strides in this area (22%) or good progress (44%), both with continued pursuit of improvement opportunities.
-Another 12% of the companies are aggressively pursuing several opportunities to improve in this area, while the remaining 22% also have identified a number of opportunities in reducing paper and pursue these as time and resources permit.
+Another 12% of the companies are aggressively pursuing several opportunities to improve in this area, while the remaining 22% also have identified a number of opportunities in reducing paper and pursuing these as time and resources permit.

 The second poll question then looked at where the most significant opportunities exist in Payroll to reduce the level of paperwork.
 Not surprisingly, the expansion of the use of paperless pay statements was the most popular response at 35%, followed by the expansion of the use of direct deposit at 18%, which is often a closely related effort at many companies.
-Also with 18% of the responses was the reduction in the amount of paper flowing between Payroll and the rest of the HR organization, with 12% indicating that the reduction of paper within the Payroll process itself was the biggest opportunity for them.
+Also, 18% of the responses was the reduction in the amount of paper flowing between Payroll and the rest of the HR organization, with 12% indicating that the reduction of paper within the Payroll process itself was the biggest opportunity for them.
 Finally, expanded use of pay cards accounted for 12% and just 5% of the companies said that the expansion of ESS and MSS provided the most significant opportunity to reduce paperwork within Payroll.